-Angiotensin-converting Enzyme Inhibitors (ACE) and Angiotensin II Receptor Blockers (ARB)
+Angiotensin-converting Enzyme Inhibitors (ACEIs) and Angiotensin II Receptor Blockers (ARBs)

 Classification and mechanism of action

 The ACE inhibitors include captopril, enalapril, ramipril, fosinopril, perindopril, trandolapril, and benazepril.
-This group of drugs inhibits the conversion of angiotensin 1 to angiotensin 2 (Figure 1).
+This group of drugs inhibits the conversion of angiotensin I to angiotensin II (Figure 1).
 ACE inhibitors decrease blood pressure by reduction of sympathetic activity, arteriolar vasoconstriction, aldosterone production, and ADH secretion.
 The ARBs include losartan, candesartan, valsartan, telmisartan, irbesartan, and olmesartan.
 These drugs block the receptors that are acted on by angiotensin II.

 Main indication of ACEIs and ARBs

-Given a choice between these two drug classes, an ACE inhibitor is prescribed first; in case of intolerance, it is switched to an ARB.
+Given a choice between these two drug classes, an ACE inhibitor is prescribed first; if the patient cannot tolerate an ACE inhibitor, it is switched to an ARB.
 According to the newest recommendations, these types of agents shouldn’t be prescribed together.
 Drugs from these classes are used both as monotherapy and as part of combination therapy in the treatment of hypertension.
 ACE inhibitors and ARBs are drugs of choice in patients suffering from hypertension and diabetes because they decrease the progression of diabetic glomerulopathy.